A derived isometry theorem for constructible sheaves on $\mathbb{R}$: Isometry theorem and graded barcodes

 is equal to the composition

-This gives the first part of the $\varepsilon$ isomorphism.
+This gives the first part of the $\varepsilon$-interleaving.
 We get the second one by intertwining the roles of $F_R$ and $G_R$. \end{pf}

-The result above shows that when one wants to understand an isomorphism between the right part of two sheaves, it is sufficient to understand it at the level of each of their cohomology objects, degree wise.
-What we will now show is that the behavior of a $\varepsilon$-interleaving between two sheaves with cohomologies concentrated in degree $j \in \Z$ and with only half open summands directed positively, is essentially the same than looking at $\varepsilon$-interleaving in the opposite category of persistent modules, that we understand pretty well.
+The result above shows that when one wants to understand a morphism between the right parts of two sheaves, it is sufficient to understand it at the level of each of their cohomology objects, degree wise.
+We will show that the behavior of $\varepsilon$-interleavings between sheaves with cohomologies concentrated in degree $j \in \Z$ decomposing into direct summands of type $R$, is essentially the same as looking at $\varepsilon$-interleavings in the opposite category of one-parameter persistence modules, which is well understood.
+We quickly introduce all the necessary definitions and results needed, but we refer to \cite{ChazSilv16} for a detailed exposition about the isometry theorem for one-parameter persistence.